kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 <li class="post__list-item">
 <h2>The line dividing front end web developer jobs and DevOps jobs is getting really REALLY small</h2>
 <p>As mentioned above, knowing how to manage cloud-based services is marketable skillset.
-This is because DevOps, the process of deploying and updating apps quickly and safely, is becoming as commonplace in the web development world as Git commits.</p>
+This is because DevOps, the process of deploying and updating code quickly and safely, is becoming as commonplace in the web development world as Git commits.</p>

 <p>Knowing how to automate a build/unit test/deployment process using combinations of <a href="https://aws.amazon.com/">AWS</a>, <a href="https://azure.microsoft.com/en-us/">Azure</a>, <a href="https://www.docker.com/">Docker</a>, <a href="https://kubernetes.io/">Kubernetes</a>, etc. is rapidly becoming a required skill.
 I only have better-than-basic knowledge of this stuff at the moment: this probably prevented my moving forward with some interviews.</p>